-Their office is located at 2-2210 Saskatchewan Avenue West (next to Dollarama) in the City of Portage la Prairie.
+Their office is located at 108 - 25 Tupper Street North in the City of Portage la Prairie.
 You can also visit the Manitoba Local Government Assessment web site for more information.

 The Board of Revision is held annually and normally in October/November of each year.
 The date is set by the assessment services branch and the RM.
 The date will be advertised in the local paper well in advance of the Board of Revision date.
-There is no fee to file an appeal through the annual Board of Revision.
+There is no fee to file an appeal for residential or farm assessments through the annual Board of Revision.

 Information on the Manitoba Property Tax Credit can be found here.

 Information on the Farmland School Tax Rebate offered by the Province of Manitoba can be found here.